BitcoinHackathon/Team-Nagano_BLE-Auto-Chrage/README.md

 # Team-Nagano_BLE-Auto-Chrage

-BLE-Auto-CHarge AndroidApp is not completed.
+BLE-Auto-Charge AndroidApp is not completed.

-This repository have 2 main files.
+The remained issue is integration with the below 2 main files.
+1 is wrriten by Java, 2 it wrriten by kotlin.

 1.MultiSig_Hand-On.zip
  This sample script is written by ゆいき@yuikijp.